Cooperation and collaboration in Japan

 Research and Technology (R&T) is another area for co-operation between Japan and Airbus.
 Cooperative research activities have been carried out on the evaluation of composite materials and structural health monitoring technology.
-The use of humanoid robots in aircraft assembly is also being studied, as is high speed land transport.
+The use of humanoid robots in aircraft assembly is also being studied.

 All of Airbus’ work in Japan and the wider region is focused on the future.

-Japan supplies parts for Airbus Group and Airbus aircraft valued at about $1 billion per year.
+Japan supplies parts for Airbus and Airbus Commercial Aircraft valued at about $1 billion per year.

 Airbus is contributing to Japan’s successful space sector by supplying state-of-the-art components for Japanese satellites and some of our space technologies were developed in Japan.
 We have strong relationships with NEC Space Technologies and Mitsubishi Electric Co., and we procure advanced components with Sumitomo Electric Industries Ltd.